Learn Ativan vs. Xanax: Differences,...

 Doctors prescribe these medications for slightly different purposes, based on how they work in the body and what they’re approved to treat.

-• Managing ongoing anxiety
+• Managing alcohol withdrawal.

-• Helping with anxiety before surgery
+• Helping with anxiety before surgery.

-• Treating severe seizures
+• Treating severe seizures.

-• Supporting sleep in some cases
+• Supporting sleep in some cases.

 Xanax is often prescribed for: